PeterMarshall29/book1/_sources/jupyternotebooks/exercise6.md

   name: cpp20
 ---

-# Exercises Week 3 Pointers
+# Exercises Week 3 Pointers and Functions

 ````{exercise-start} 5A
 :label: exerciseex61
 :class: dropdown
 :nonumber:
 ````
-Write a program that asks for two integers, assigns the values to two variables, then creates pointers to those variables and adds the intgers by dereferencing their pointers.
+Write a program that asks for two integers, assigns the values to two variables, then creates pointers to those variables and adds the integers by dereferencing their pointers.
 ```{code-cell} c++
 :tags: [remove-output, skip-execution]
 Code goes here....